Wisconsin Genetic Information and Testing Discrimination Attorneys

-Employment laws prohibit against employees or applicants because of their genetic information, this is called genetic information.
+Employment laws prohibit discrimination against employees or applicants because of their genetic information.
 This form of discrimination is called genetic information discrimination.

 The Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits the use of genetic information when making employment decisions, and from requesting, requiring, or purchasing genetic information from employees.

 The Wisconsin Fair Employment Act (WFEA) similarly prohibits, with a few exceptions, soliciting, requiring, or administering a genetic test as a term or condition of employment, affecting the terms or condition of employment of any person who obtains a genetic test, terminating an employee who obtains a genetic test, or from offering employment or any other consideration (such as money or another form of compensation) to someone in return for submitting to a genetic test.

 Violators can even be held criminally liable in Wisconsin for performing a genetic test on an employee without that employee’s written and informed consent.